 I grew up in Reno, NV, with an appreciation for the Sierra mountain range and high desert.
-Hiking in the eastern Sierra range and remote high desert, brings to mind the rich colors and high contrast of early morning or sunset, my favorite times to hike .
+Hiking in these landscapes, bring to mind the rich colors and high contrast of early mornings or sunsets, my favorite times to hike .
 My desire to capture wilderness locations in an expressionistic manner, is to bring fresh, unique interpretations to various remote areas of the west.

 My most recent adventure was to be the 2021 Artist-in-Residence at Great Basin National Park.
 It was exhilarating to explore the varied landscape, meet the locals in Baker NV, do a workshop with the Baker Elementary School and a community presentation in Baker NV.
 I will be completing a number of paintings, and will donate a painting to Great Basin National Park.

 To counter balance my love for wilderness areas, I also create collages, utilizing vintage children’s book illustrations and text.
 My themes express various social issues.
 One finished piece is “Friendly Fallout”.
 The idea originated from a book I read with the same name by Ann Ronald, and deals with different vignettes of the impact of atomic testing in the Nevada desert in the 1950’s.
 My first collage that started all of this is titled “Angst” combining Nevada gaming and loss of family income and childhood dangers (like stranger danger).
 I also have a piece entitled “Buried Words” that highlights the navigation we experience as we weigh our words in our highly charged society.
 I am working in collaboration with a fellow artist to display our mixed media pieces in an exhibit the summer of 2022.